wenjyue84/sihat-tcm/sihat-tcm/USER_MANUAL.md

 - Gender
 - Height (cm)
 - Weight (kg)
+- Main concern / primary complaint
-- Current symptoms (brief description)
+- Other symptoms / secondary complaints
 - Duration of symptoms

 **Tips**:
 - If you're logged in, your profile information will be pre-filled
 - Be as accurate as possible with measurements
-- Describe your main complaint clearly
+- Describe your main complaint clearly and focus on ONE major issue
+- Use the symptom chips for common symptoms (Fever, Cough, Headache, etc.)
+- You can view symptoms by category: Simple View, Body Systems, or TCM Elements

 **What happens next**: Click "Next" to proceed to the Inquiry step.